Tensor categories for vertex operator superalgebra extensions: Applications

 \subsubsection{Solving the coset problem}

-The above results give a precise way to understand $C$ if $V$ is sufficiently well understood.
-The steps are as follows: \begin{enumerate} \item Start with a simple, rational, and $C_2$-cofinite \VOA{} that contains a lattice \VOA{} $V_L$ where $L$ is positive definite and even.
+The above results give a precise way to understand $C$ if $V$ is sufficiently well understood: \begin{enumerate} \item Start with a simple, rational, $C_2$-cofinite \VOA{} $V$ that contains a lattice \VOA{} $V_L$ where $L$ is positive definite and even.
 Prove that $V_L$ is maximal or find the maximal extension of $V_L$ contained in $V$. \item Decompose $V$ as a $V_L\otimes C$-module:

-This can be done on the level of characters as Jacobi theta functions of lattices are linearly independent.
-This procedure determines $N$ and hence $N'$. \item We have shown that there must be certain $V$-modules $M^{\mu}$ for $\mu\in N'/L$ such that these modules form an abelian intertwining algebra of type $N'/L$.
-These determine the set $S$ of inequivalent simple $C$-modules.
-All we need to know here are the fusion rules of the $M^\mu$ with any of the $M_i$.
-Note that the $M^\mu$ are simple currents. \item Get characters, fusion rules and $S$- and $T$-matrices using the above theorems. \end{enumerate} We see that the only subtlety arising here are fixed points of the $M^\mu$ that make the enumeration of inequivalent simple objects more technical.
-If $V$ is a simple affine \VOA, then $N'/L$ is given by spectral flow (automorphisms coming from affine Weyl translations) which gives explicit character relations, so this is actually verifiable on the level of characters.
+This can be done on the level of characters since Jacobi theta functions of lattices are linearly independent.
+This determines $N$ and hence $N'$. \item We have shown that there are certain simple current $V$-modules $M^{\mu}$ for $\mu\in N'/L$ which form an abelian intertwining algebra of type $N'/L$.
+These determine the set $S$ of inequivalent simple $C$-modules: all we need to know are the fusion rules of the $M^\mu$ with any of the $M_i$. \item Get characters, fusion rules, and $S$- and $T$-matrices using the above theorems. \end{enumerate} The only subtlety arising here is that fixed points of the $M^\mu$ make enumeration of the inequivalent simple $C$-modules more technical.
+When $V$ is a simple affine \VOA, $N'/L$ is given by spectral flow (automorphisms coming from affine Weyl translations) which gives explicit character relations, so this is actually verifiable on the level of characters.